 Please try to anticipate the need for any refills on your pain medication, and contact our office early in the day the day before running out completely.
 I cannot provide prescription refills after business hours or on weekends.

 The incidence of an infection is low after these procedures but can happen.
-Onset of symptoms would be approximately 5-7 days following surgery, and would consist of a significant increase in pain, swelling, warmth, and redness of the wound, fever, chills or night sweats.
+The onset of symptoms would be approximately 5-7 days following surgery and would consist of a significant increase in pain, swelling, warmth, and redness of the wound, fever, chills or night sweats.
 More common, but still quite rare, would be a small superficial infection or irritation at one of the skin incisions.
 There can also be a very small incidence of a blood clot developing deep within your arm veins or leg veins.
-If you have had a previous blood clot, use estrogen, or have a family history of blood clots in the legs, arms or lungs you should probably be protected with TED hose and a blood thinner.
+If you have had a previous blood clot, use estrogen, or have a family history of blood clots in the legs, arms or lungs you should probably be protected with TED hose and aspirin or a blood thinner.
 If we did not start this let us know.
 If we recommended aspirin for blood clot protection you should use a baby aspirin twice a day for 2 weeks or as long as the leg or arm is immobilized.
 A blood clot would be characterized by a sudden onset of new pain (usually different from your surgical lower extremity pain) or tightness in the upper arm or more commonly the leg.
 This usually begins about 5-7 days from the day of surgery.
 The presence or absence of a clot can usually be determined by a simple non-invasive ultrasound test at the hospital.
-Contact our office for any concems at 970-879-4612 or 877-404-4612.